 Characteristics of a locked-in retirement account (LIRA)

-A locked-in retirement account (LIRA) is a special type of registered retirement savings plan (RRSP) into which a person can transfer the amounts that are in a supplemental pension plan or a life income fund (LIF).
+A locked-in retirement account (LIRA) is a special type of registered retirement savings plan (RRSP) into which a person can transfer the amounts that are in a supplemental pension plan, a voluntary retirement savings plan (VRSP) locked-in account or a life income fund (LIF).

 Unlike a regular RRSP, the amounts in a LIRA are locked-in and can only be used for retirement income.
 Amounts cannot be withdrawn from an LIRA, except under certain circumstances in which a refund is allowed.